-- Parlor: These are smaller, dellicate acoustic guitars based on the original Martin 0 guitar.
+- Parlor: These are smaller bodied, dellicate acoustic guitars based on the original Martin 0 guitar.
 These are more compact guitars that often a higher degree of compression and a warm, vintage.
 You’ll hear some modern troubadours using one.

 - Dreadnought: This is the most popular guitar shape.
-The dreadnought guitar has a larger scale and depth.
+The dreadnought acoustic guitar has a larger scale length and depth.
 It tends to be rounded somewhere around the 12th fret, and provides greater volume and resonance.
+The dreadnought usually features a more easily playable neck profile.
 It’s the default acoustic guitar shape.

 - Auditorium/OM: Similar to the dreadnought, but with a narrower width, the Auditorium orchestra models is often used by fingerstyle guitar players.

 - Grand Auditorium: This guitar is wider than the typical dreadnought, and preferred for strumming because of the greater resonance that the body shape can provide.